-6.3.12.1 Resource [activeCmdhPolicy]
+7.3.12.1 Resource [activeCmdhPolicy]

-The Resource [activeCmdhPolicy] provides a link to the currently active set of CMDH policies, see clause D.12.1 of oneM2M TS-0001 [Y.oneM2M.ARC].
+The Resource [activeCmdhPolicy] provides a link to the currently active set of CMDH policies, see clause D.12.1 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC].

 The Resource [activeCmdhPolicy] includes an attribute cmdhPolicy which is mapped on the ActiveLink resource of the LWM2M ActiveCmdhPolicy Object instance pointing to the active instance of the LWM2M CmdhPolicy Object.